suicaed/RR_RegionCost/README.md

 ### 03.03.2021
 **Version 1.0.0** released
 - "Get Price" button is available at region page, below building counts;
-- all info is available in console, after button was pressed;
+- all info is available in console, after button was pressed.
-- only Russian language support.